All of our programs are Free.

 This program is free to adults over the age of 18.

-Classrooms are located and proudly serving the communities of Perth-Andover, Neqotkuk First Nation formerly known as Tobique First Nation, Bath, Woodstock and Nackawic.
+Classrooms are located and proudly serving the communities of Perth-Andover, Neqotkuk First Nation formerly known as Tobique First Nation, Bath, Woodstock and Woodstock First Nation.

-GED Online is a self-paced, 150 hours/ 4 month course that prepares the learner to write the GED exams.
+CAEC Online is a self-paced, 150 hours/ 4 month course that prepares the learner to write the GED exams.
 The learner can start at any time throughout the year.
-However, it is important to keep in mind that there are specific writing dates for the GED test.
-It is not possible to write the GED Test online.
+However, it is important to keep in mind that there are specific writing dates for the CAEC test.
+It is not possible to write the CAEC Test online.
 It must be done in person in one of the testing centers in the province and the learner must give 2 weeks notice prior to the date they wish to write the test.

 The learner must have a minimum of grade 9 and have completed their education in New Brunswick.
-The learner must either be 19 years of age or be turning 19 within a 4 month period of starting the GED program.
+The learner must be 18 years of age to write the exam.
 However, in some cases, depending on the age and the experience of the person, exceptions may be made.
 These are evaluated on a case-by-case basis.

-In order to register for the online course, please contact Calvin Brymer, at 1-506-324-3929 to complete a pre-GED screening.
+In order to register for the online course, please contact Calvin Brymer, at 1-506-324-3929 to complete a pre-CAEC screening.

 • Everything is done online (1 month per subject) by the learner

-• There are 5 GED subjects: Math, Science, Social Studies, Language Reading and Language Writing
+• There are 5 CAEC subjects: Math, Science, Social Studies, Language Reading and Language Writing

-• 5 pre-tests (one for each of the GED subjects) are completed
+• 5 pre-tests (one for each of the CAEC subjects) are completed

 • Depending on the results obtained on the pre-tests, a number of lessons are assigned for each subject.
 The pre-test determines what the learner needs to learn and avoids having to review